eberban/eberban/books/tour/src/borrowings.md

 # Borrowings [ZA]

-Borrowings allow to import words from other languages which would be difficult to translate and express using root words, such as names or species.
+Borrowings allow importing words from other languages which would be difficult to translate and express using root words, such as proper names, names of species and cultural concepts.

 A borrowing starts with the particle **za**, followed by the borrowed word then a mandatory pause.
 The borrowed word should be a phonetic retranscription in